innovate-with-ballerina-hackathon/educational-app-mobileApp/README.md

-# EduFind - Personalized Educational App
+# EduApp - Personalized Educational App

-Welcome to **EduFind**, a personalized educational app developed by **Team Codeblast**.
+Welcome to **EduApp**, a personalized educational app developed by **Team Codeblast**.
 Our app is designed to connect students with tutors for personalized learning experiences.
-Whether you're a student looking for academic support or a tutor managing your sessions, EduFind has you covered.
+Whether you're a student looking for academic support or a tutor managing your sessions, EduApp has you covered.

 ## Features